If you grew up in South East Queensland, chances are you visited the Ginger Factory at Yandina on the Sunshine Coast when you were a child.

 - Entry to the park is free, but tickets for the tours and rides need to be purchased on arrival or online.

-- The Ginger Factory is open from 9.00am until 5.00 pm daily except Christmas Day.
+- The Ginger Factory is open daily except it is not open on Christmas Day.

 - The Ginger Factory is pram and wheelchair accessible.